ppy/osu-wiki/wiki/Tournaments/CIC/2018/en.md

 4. A referee will create a multiplayer room 15 minutes in advance and will start to invite participants.
 5. If a player does not show up within **10 minutes** of the start time, the enemy wins by default.
 6. If no staff or referee is available, the match will be postponed.
-7. If the match is in progress and the participant fails to complete the map, then the participant will be declared as defeated and will take the last position.
+7. If the match is in progress and the participant fails to complete the map, then the participant will be declared as defeated and will be placed in the last position.
    - Exceptions if the participant can revive, the position will be determined based on the highest score.
 8. If a player disconnects, it will be treated as if they failed the map.
    - Disconnects within 30 seconds after map begin can be rematched.